smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 However, it is assumed that the management and maintenance costs will be reduced for the following reasons.
  - It will use the current SDL Core.
  - There is not any management of the SDL HMI, only managing the integration guidelines.
- - In the case of HU with low performed ECU, there is no OS and the programing language is different.
+ - In the case of a HU with low performance ECU, there is no OS and the programming language is different.
 Therefore, generalization is not possible.
  - The App Library will be shared by adding a function to determine if it is a low performed ECU system.
 From the above, the management and maintenance of the Mediation App would be newly generated.